(Photo credit: Andrew Stutesman/Unsplash)

 Many of the more radical activist organizations on both sides of the political spectrum often lack the resources and discipline to build the organizational framework required to sustain effective advocacy over the long term.
 They are often responding to—rather than proactively organizing against—institutional power and therefore often a step behind.
 Because their work is largely unpaid, participation is inconsistent and commitment wanes over time.

 The second half of Chenoweth’s quote above is especially important.
 It articulates the value of appealing to the mainstream rather than the extreme fringes of society.
 The concerns of the former are much harder to ignore for regimes in power, and it is both their size and constituency that make them so effective at triggering policy change.
 Because activist organization are nearly always out resourced, out organized, and out messaged, it is all the more important for them to move away from extreme positions and try and win support from mainstream society.
-Becoming more radical will only exacerbate the weaknesses that have been preventing such movements from realizing their visions for change.
+Becoming more radical will only exacerbate the weaknesses that prevent such movements from realizing their visions for change.